chenxy99/IndividualScanpath/AiR/README.md

 # Individualized Visual Scanpath Prediction in AiR-D Dataset

-This code implements the prediction of human scanpaths in visual question-answering task, e.g. AiR-D dataset.
+This code implements the prediction of human scanpaths in visual question-answering task, e.g., AiR-D dataset.
 There are two different individualized visual scanpath prediction architectures (e.g., ChenLSTM and Gazeformer).
 You can go to the corresponding sub-folder `ChenLSTMISP` and `GazeformerISP` to run the code, respectively.